0BananaBig0/configuration_file/project_test/FromGccToCPP.md

    build.
 This allows for targeted builds in different directories with specific configurations.
 2. Notes: If you want to use this command in Makefiles, please use `$(MAKE)` instead of `make`.
 This is the more commonly used option.

+### How to Manage Libraries or Dependencies Your Project Denpends On

+1. Add source code for dependencies: Include the source code of your dependencies in your project and build them from scratch.
+2. Compile into static or dynamic libraries: Compile the dependencies as either static libraries or dynamic libraries, depending on your project's needs.
+3. Link against binaries (if no source code available): If you lack access to the source code, time to set them up, or prefer not to, linking against pre-built binaries is also an option.
+4. Build from source if binaries aren't available: If binaries for your dependencies aren't available, you'll need to download and build their source code from scratch.
+5. Include directories and libraries: Make sure to include the dependencies' header directories and library/link directories.
+Header directories contain the files required for inclusion in your code, while library directories contain the pre-built binary files for linking.
+Header files provide declarations, and library files contain definitions that link your code with these binaries.
+6. Static vs dynamic libraries: Linking with static libraries is faster than dynamic libraries because the C++ linker performs optimizations during static linking.
+7. Import libraries (.lib files): xxxdll.lib files contain references to functions and symbols inside xxx.dll files, allowing linking at compile time.
+These .lib files belong to import libraries.
+8. Use relative paths: When building dependencies from scratch, use relative paths instead of absolute paths to ensure portability.
+9. Header file inclusion: Use angle brackets (<>) to include header files if you’ve specified the paths for the compiler (compiler include paths).
+Otherwise, use quotes ("") for relative paths.
+   The search order for quoted includes starts with relative paths, followed by the main .cpp files, and finally, the compiler include paths.
+It’s recommended to use angle brackets for external headers and quotes for project-specific headers.
+Prefer compiler include paths over relative paths to avoid common errors.
+10. Visual Studio project and solution: In Visual Studio, a project contains the code, resources, and configuration needed to build an executable, library, or component.
+A solution acts as a container that groups multiple related projects, providing organizational structure for managing them.